tonyreina/convolution/README.md

 ### First convolutional layer:

 Note that a "2D convolution" goes through the channel dimension.
-So the kernel/filter is actually 3 x 3 x number of channels.
-One output channel/layer is produced for each filter.
+So the kernel/filter is actually 3 x 3 x number of channels (in this case 3 x 3 x 3).
+One output channel/layer is produced for each filter/kernel.

 ![build_layer1](build_layer_1/convolution_layer1.gif)